VidyasagarMSC/knative-deploy/README.md

 # Knative-deploy

-Step-by-step instructions to install Knative with Istio 1.0.2 on IBM Cloud Kubernetes Service(IKS), push your image to IBMCloud Container Registry and deploy the app.
+Step-by-step instructions to install Knative with Istio 1.0.2 on IBM Cloud Kubernetes Service(IKS), build and push your image to IBM Cloud Container Registry and deploy the app.

 > Rehash of [helloworld-nodejs](https://github.com/knative/docs/tree/master/serving/samples/helloworld-nodejs)